philfog/Documents-guld/guldOS_Specification.md

 ## Overview

-The guld Operating System (guldOS) is a security and privacy focused variant of [Gentoo](http://gentoo.org/) Linux.
-Guld uses Gentoo’s package manager (portage) to compile everything from source.
+The guld Operating System (guldOS) is a security and privacy focused variant of [Gentoo](http://gentoo.org/) Linux. guld uses Gentoo’s package manager (portage) to compile everything from source.
 The goal of guldOS is to compile a minimum build for each user to do secure signing operations in an environment they can trust.

 ## Disk Encryption